rkmcoder/block-voter-fraud/README.md

 # Voter-Fraud-Twitter
-A chrome extension that blocks certain annoying text/<div> to appear on your twitter feed regarding voter fraud related to 2020 US Presidential election.
+A chrome extension that blocks certain annoying text to appear on your twitter feed regarding voter fraud related to 2020 US Presidential election.
 For e.g You visit https://twitter.com/realDonaldTrump

 # Download this zip and extract.
 To load extention: